 This salt and pepper grinder, designed by Norway Says for Muuto, is available in white, black, and natural beech wood, but our favorite is this playful multi-colored version.
 The stacked components reflect their use; the widest piece indicates where you grip the grinding mechanism; the tall section shows where the pepper and salt is stored.

-I love these hand-carved cups, made from rare arctic birch burl and outfitted with a reindeer leather strap.
-Apparently the cups are antiseptic and don't need to be cleaned between uses, so they're ideal for strapping to your backpack the next time you go camping—or giving to your favorite outdoorsy friend
+We love these hand-carved cups, made from rare arctic birch burl and outfitted with a reindeer leather strap.
+Apparently the cups are antiseptic and don't need to be cleaned between uses, so they're ideal for strapping to your backpack the next time you go camping—or as a gift to your favorite outdoorsy friend

 A friend who recently got married registered for Taika dinnerware, and I was immediately smitten with Klaus Haapaniemi's whimsical illustrations for this Iitalia line.
 Taika (which means "magic" in Finnish) comes in black, white, or this deep blue, and looks great surrounded by others in the line (there are mugs, bowls, small plates, and big plates) or as a bold singleton amid a sea of white ceramicware.